maqifrnswa/PCSI/README.md

    1. Convert those 6 bits to one ASCII byte using bits+33

 ### AX.25 and APRS compatible packets
-PCSI can be used in AX.25 APRS compatible packets (even if not sent over the APRS network) by the following:
+PCSI can be sent as the information field in simple AX.25 UI packets as described above.
+Additionally, with a few modifications, PCSI may be sent as AX.25 APRS compatible packets by the following:
 * The AX.25 Destination Address is set to PCSI with an SSID chosen by user.
 This indicates a PCSI altnet intended for anyone interested in PCSI to see. *IS THIS CORRECT?
 SHOULD IT BE APZXXX INSTEAD?*
 * The information field of the AX.25 packet has the following format
   * 3 Bytes: `{{V`